Meet Our Faculty

 Mrs. McKnight graduated from Oklahoma Baptist University, with a degree in Early Childhood Education, and she has been a teacher for 16 years.
 She taught in public schools in Texas and Oklahoma before joining the MVC faculty.

 “I hope my students take away from my class a sense of being loved.
 I want them to know that in my classroom it is a safe place to learn.
 I want them to know and believe that God loves them, has created them with special gifts, and desires to walk with them through each day.
 I also hope to spark a life-long love for learning!”

-Mrs. Auxer is in her first year of teaching at Mingo Valley Christian.
+Mrs. Bartley is in her third year of teaching at Mingo Valley Christian.
 She graduated from Northeastern State University with a degree in Elementary Education.